Close Banner

 • Plaza Inn – Request the allergy menu to see your options.
 You can get four gluten-free chicken legs with the chicken dinner (with a gluten-free roll and gluten-free gravy, which is darker than the one in the above photo), pot roast, penne pasta, house salad or the chipotle-pineapple glazed salmon.
 Look for gluten-free baked goods, as well.

-• Rancho del Zocalo – This restaurant has gluten-free tacos, salads, nachos and more.
+• Rancho del Zocalo – This restaurant has gluten-free tacos, pollo asado, salad, fries and more.

-• Red Rose Taverne – Try the gluten-free pizza, cheeseburger, salads or cauliflower sandwich.
+• Red Rose Taverne – Try the gluten-free buns for burgers or salads.
 You may have to order some items in person.
+This is the restaurant that specializes in allergies at Disneyland.

-• Refreshment Corner – Get a hot dog and chili dogs with a gluten-free bun, blueberry muffin or chocolate chip cookie.
+• Refreshment Corner – Get a hot dog and chili dog with a gluten-free bun.
+The chili is gluten-free.
+Sometimes they have a gluten-free blueberry muffin or chocolate chip cookie.

-The baked goods (cookie and blueberry muffin) are officially gluten-free and come in a sealed wrapper.
+The gluten-free cookie is officially gluten-free and comes in a sealed wrapper.

 Gluten-Free Quick-Service Lunch & Dinner Options at Disney California Adventure Park